Annisul Huq

-Annisul Huq (27 September 1952 – 30 November 2017) was a Bangladeshi entrepreneur, television show host, and mayor of North Dhaka.
+Annisul Huq (27 September 1952 – 30 November 2017) was a Bangladeshi entrepreneur, television show host, and politician who served as the mayor of North Dhaka from 2015 until his death in 2017.

 Early life and education

 He was born on 27 September 1952, Sonapur at Sonagazi in Feni to Shariful Huq and Rowshan Ara.
 His father was an official of the Bangladesh Ansar.
 He passed SSC from Dinajpur Zilla School in 1970 and intermediate from Govt Science College.
 He completed his bachelor's degree from the University of Rajshahi and had a master's in economics from the University of Chittagong.

 Career

 Television

+Annisul Huq with A. K. A. Firoze Noon at the home of actor Dilip Kumar in Bombay, India.

 Annisul Huq was a regular host on Bangladesh Television in the early 1980s.
 He hosted interviews with politically significant personalities.

 Business

 Annisul Huq established his own business, Mohammadi Group in 1986, and was the chairperson of the company until his death.
 As of 2007, the group had 7,000 employees in the textile and garments sector.
 The conglomerate is also involved in real estate, IT, a power generation company that directly contributes to the national grid and a distribution company that represents multiple foreign television channels.
 The group has an independent TV channel named Nagorik.

 Annisul Huq served as the president of several apex bodies including the South Asian Association for Regional Cooperation (SAARC) Chamber of Commerce and Industry, Garment Manufacturers and Exporters Association (BGMEA), Federation of the Bangladesh Chamber of Commerce and Industry (FBCCI) and Independent Power Producers Association.